rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/configure-hardhat.md

   };
 ```

-> Replace `"your_mainnet_private_key"` and `"your_testnet_private_key"` with your private keys.
-For information on how to retrieve your private keys, see [How to export an account's private key](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key).
+> Replace `"API_KEY"` with the api key that you have created for this App.
+For information on how to create an api key, see [How to get started with RPC API](/tools/rpc-api/).

 ### Step 3: Fund Your Accounts
 [](#top "collapsible")